Thelucifer666/AzureFunctions/readme.md

 ## Learn more

-Check the functions' documentations for further details on what the individual functions do.
+Check the Individual Functions' documentations for further details on what the individual functions do.

+You can learn more on Azure Functions [here](https://docs.microsoft.com/en-us/azure/azure-functions/)